-Some days ago I posted on my Instagram profile a photo of my neighbourhood in Padua, that included a sight on Memoria e Luce (Memory and Light) the 9/11 Memorial by architect Daniel Libeskind.
+Some days ago I posted on my Instagram profile a photo of my neighborhood in Padua, that included a sight on Memoria e Luce (Memory and Light) the 9/11 Memorial by architect Daniel Libeskind.
 It is the only 9/11 Memorial in Europe, inaugurated on September 11, 2005.

 The 9/11 Memorial in Padua

 The memorial consists of a 6 meter long twisted steel beam, retrieved from the World Trade Center and mounted in a 17 meter high (and 50 long) architectonic glass structure which recalls an open book (mimicking the facades of the Twin Towers) and lights up at night.
 The book is open in the direction of the Statue of Liberty in New York.

 The World Trade Center beam

 First, it was exhibited at the 2002 Venice Biennale at the American Pavilion.
 On that occasion, an idea started to form.
 Building a monument to remember the 3000 victims of the terrorist attack.

 After the Biennale, the US State Department donated the beam to the Veneto region, in order to build a memorial in a place of highly symbolic value.
 And they chose Padua.